Skip to main content

 Will I be disqualified for buying cooking votes?

-It depends on your contest's rules, which we read in the analysis.
-Most community bake-offs, fair cooking polls, and recipe-of-the-month votes have no anti-vote-buying clause.
-A minority of professional culinary competitions and sponsored cash-prize recipe contests do.
-We can't control an organiser's decision.
-If your rules carry that clause, tell us in chat and we'll explain the risk profile and usually recommend a lower-volume order with daily-anchor pacing that produces a less visible counter spike.
+It depends on your contest's specific rules, which we read during the analysis step.
+Most community bake-offs, county-fair cooking polls, and food-magazine recipe contests have no anti-vote-buying clause.
+A narrower set of professional culinary competitions and sponsor-backed cash-prize contests do include such language.
+We surface that risk in the pre-order analysis and, when the clause is present, typically suggest a lower-volume order with daily-anchor pacing to avoid the kind of sudden counter spike that triggers a manual review.

 Process & delivery